clayperez/Event-Manual-Boiler/README.md

-# My Awesome Book

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+# Bike Monkey's Event Boilerplate

+## < EVENT NAME >

+This document serves as a production roadmap for all Bike Monkey events.
+It begins as a checksheet and can evolve into a fully fledged production manual.
+Start here and adapt as needed.

+_Developer: Carlos Perez_